garfix/nligems/doc/internals.md

 If a system can handle time, it must interpret tensed sentences with respect to the deictic center of time.

-#### Action detection

-The input sentence must be converted into one of the systems' actions: ASK (query the database), TELL (update the database), DO (perform a task)

-Superficially these actions correspond with the mood of the sentence, but not always ("Can you put the red block on the table?" is a DO action)

-#### Question classification

-If the input is a question then the type of question needs to be established: yes/no, when, which, why?

-#### Answer type detection

-The type of answer that the user expects from the system strongly influences the procedure of finding the answer.
-See Watson for good example.

 #### Ellipsis

 Can the system handle sentences where one or more words or phrases have been left out, because they can be filled in.